SMAPPNYU/SMaBERTa/README.md

 ```

 ## Usage
+smaberta.py - main file.

+For the example on how to use the model for the classification task:
+Follow Tutorial.ipynb

 For language model finetuning:
 Follow test_finetuning.py

-For classification:
-Follow Tutorial.ipynb and train_and_classify_clinton_tweet.py